List of Pushing Daisies characters: Lily and Vivian Charles

+In their teen years the two sisters were an internationally famous synchronized swimming duo called the "Darling Mermaid Darlings."
 Both sisters are agoraphobic, bird lovers, and connoisseurs of fine cheese.
 They also suffer from separation anxiety, as demonstrated in their unusual practice of stuffing their pet birds after they die.
 Vivian also confesses to Ned that she sometimes puts pillows in Charlotte's bed and pretends she is sleeping.
-Their personalities also significantly contrast, with Vivian being the hopeful, albeit naive sister, while Lily is the perpetual pessimist and is more confrontational.
-Lily suffers from severe coulrophobia (fear of clowns) and is a heavy drinker.
-Their names also reference their personalities as well as the life and death theme of the series: "Vivian" meaning "alive", while "Lily" references the flower often associated with funerals.